 2. Cut the lumber.

 Use a miter saw to cut the lumber into the desired sizes.
-If you do not own a miter saw, do not worry.
+If you do not own a miter saw, do not worry you can also use a cordless circular saw.
 Many places that sell wood are also happy to cut it for you.
-But if you’re serious about starting woodworking as a hobby, a miter saw is an essential piece of equipment that you won’t regret buying.
+But if you’re serious about starting woodworking as a hobby, a saw is an essential piece of equipment that you won’t regret buying.

 3. Distress the wood.

 To give the wood a bit more of an aged look, take your favorite tools, and beat the wood up a bit.
 Feel free to makes scratches and dents on each piece of lumber.
 If you do not like the distressed look, feel free to skip this part.